michall1900/ex6-express-neviiim-ex6-yairdor-michalbucks/README.md

             Its important that client will save the timestamp.
         </li>
         <li>
-            get "/home/api/update" - Needs to receive a range of dates and the last time stamp that client received.
+            get "/home/api/update" - Needs to receive a range of dates ("start_date" and "end_date" when start_date <= end_date)
+            and the last timestamp (named "timestamp") that client received (ISOString).
-            If every date is ok and the timestamp valid, the server will send back an object that looks like this (in res.json):
+            If all dates are valid (in format yyyy-mm-dd and <= today's date) and the timestamp valid (in ISOString format and <= today's date), the server will send back an object that looks like this (in res.json):
             <div>{"comments": {(for every date that found in comments) </div>
             <div>"{date}" :{"add":[{"comment":(comment that user should insert [the ones that created after the
                                     timestamp]includes fields content, updatedAt, username, id(of the comment)),